 So in this post, we’ll explore that method, but as a warning, while Toomer praises this section as “elegant and theoretically correct” this section has many problems.
 Continue reading “Almagest Book V: Angular Diameter of the Moon and Earth’s Shadow at Apogee During Syzygy”

-Continue reading “Almagest Book V: Calculation of Lunar Parallax”
+Continue reading “Almagest Book V: Scale of the Lunar Model”